 The Hood River office is one of their newest branches, led by Structural Engineer Steve Hawk.
 He helps local industry access the firm’s impressive engineering experts in other offices to provide a wide range of services for new facilities, remodels or other technical projects that need basic engineering.
 “We are here to help clients with their facilities as their businesses are growing and let them keep focused on their core mission,” notes Hawk.

-Steve’s services are also unique as he is the only licensed Structural Engineer in the Gorge, a specific license under the Civil Engineering discipline which allows him to serve larger and more complicated projects than those with just a Professional Engineering license.
+Steve’s services are also unique as he is one of the few licensed Structural Engineers in the Gorge, a specific license under the Civil Engineering discipline which allows him to serve larger and more complicated projects than those with just a Professional Engineering license.
 His background in Coffman’s multi-disciplinary team provides an understanding of the different engineering disciplines working together.
 For example, he has helped the Port of Hood River with upgrades to some of their existing facilities along the waterfront which required understanding of multiple systems within and serving the facilities.
 He has also provided Insitu with owner’s rep services to help with the process of constructing Eagle Point, their newest facility, to increase understanding and communication between the general contractor, the design team, the developer and Insitu.
 A few of Coffman’s other niche specialties for work in the region are winery production facilities and industrial buildings to support the fruit industry.

 Coffman Engineers is a member of the GTA as a way to increase visibility with the region’s tech industry.
 “We’re excited to be in the Gorge and look forward to ways we can support local industry with our strong, multi-disciplinary engineering team,” says Hawk.